10 bowie moments that defined him (and us)

-Standing against a plain white background, with his turquoise Freddie Burretti suit and dazzling red hair, David Bowie looks simply out of this world.
-It began Bowie's 70s fascination with gender fluidity, androgyny and sexual ambiguity, that opening shot where he appears covered in blue eye make up and red lipstick changed the possibilities of pop.
+Standing against a plain white background -- with his turquoise Freddie Burretti suit and dazzling red hair -- David Bowie looks simply out of this world.
+Much like "Space Oddity," this 1971 track was treated to a Mick Rock video two years later in 1973, following the birth of Ziggy Stardust.
+The character began Bowie's 70s fascination with gender fluidity, androgyny and sexual ambiguity.
+That opening shot in which he appears covered in blue eye make up and red lipstick changed the possibilities of pop.

-Shot one afternoon at the Rainbow Theatre, Mick Rock's masterpiece captures Ziggy Stardust at his best, while Bowie's Spiders from Mars dancing in the background.
-The gay undertones were seen as being so controversial that the video was prevented from being broadcast on the BBC.
+Shot one afternoon at the Rainbow Theatre, Rock's masterpiece captures Ziggy Stardust at his best, as Bowie's backing band Spiders from Mars danced in the background.
+At the time of its release, the video's gay undertones were considered so controversial that the video was prevented from being broadcast on the BBC.
 They were only dancing!

-Perhaps his most stripped back and raw, the video for Heroes sees Bowie dressed head to toe in black, shirt open, make-up free, and silhouetted against a halo of light.
+Perhaps his most stripped back and raw, the video for "Heroes" sees Bowie dressed head to toe in black, shirt open, make-up free, and silhouetted against a halo of light.
 What more of hero do you need?
-Recorded in Berlin in the late 70s with Brian Eno, the song is the most famous from the experimental period the pair spent in the city with Iggy Pop whilst David Bowie was trying to kick his drug habit.
-With the lyrics' famous image of a couple kissing by The Wall, the song would later be credited with helping end the Cold War.
+Recorded in Berlin in the late 70s with storied collaborator Brian Eno, the song is the most famous from the experimental period the pair spent in the city with Iggy Pop while Bowie was trying to kick his drug habit.
+With the lyrics' famous image of a couple kissing by the Berlin Wall, the song would later be credited with helping end the Cold War.

-To the busy streets of New York, where Bowie can be seen running away from a very suspicious looking man and thrashing around in the back of a cab as he expressed his fear of Americans, and the whole world in general.
-There's also a Halloween like procession at the end.
-One of the jewels of Bowie's 90s period, written with longtime collaborator Brian Eno when he was getting into Drum 'n' Bass.
+On the busy streets of New York, Bowie runs away from a very suspicious looking man and thrashes around in the back of a cab.
+Sealed with a Halloween-like procession, the video is an expression of his fear of Americans (and the whole world in general).
+One of the jewels of Bowie's 90s period, the track was written with Eno as he was becoming interested in drum 'n' bass.

-Heralded as his swan song, Bowie's latest video for Lazarus features the singer confined to a hospital bed with his eyes covered in bandages - the same as it was in Blackstar.
-Widely interpreted as his parting gift to the world, with the lyrics "Look up here, I'm in heaven."
-This video is the last utterance from one of the greatest cultural icons of all time.
+In what's being heralded as his parting gift to the world, Bowie's latest video for "Lazarus" features the singer confined to a hospital bed with his eyes covered in bandages.
+This costume reprises the same styles in "Blackstar," the first video released from his 26th studio album last week.
+Including the lyrics "Look up here, I'm in heaven," this video is the last utterance from one of the greatest cultural icons of all time.